Tourism in Malaysia

 Tourism in Malaysia is a major industry and contributor to the Malaysian economy.
 Malaysia was once ranked 9th in the world for tourist arrivals.
-The Travel and Tourism Competitiveness Report 2017 ranks Malaysia 25th out of 141 countries overall.
+In 2017, the Travel and Tourism Competitiveness Report ranked Malaysia 26 out of 141 countries using its Travel & Tourism Competitiveness Index (TTCI) which measures the various components and policies of a country that are in place to allow for the sustainable development of its travel and tourism sectors.

-In an effort to diversify the economy and make Malaysia's economy less dependent on exports, the government pushed to increase tourism in Malaysia.
-As a result, tourism has become Malaysia's third largest source of foreign exchange income, and accounted for 7% of Malaysia's economy as of 2005.
+In an effort to diversify Malaysia's economy and reduce its dependency on exports, the government pushed to increase tourism in Malaysia.
+This led tourism to become Malaysia's second largest source of foreign exchange income.
+In 2022, tourism contributed 14% to Malaysia's overall GDP.

 The government agency in charge of promoting tourism in Malaysia is Tourism Malaysia or the Malaysia Tourism Promotion Board (MTPB).
 On 20 May 1987, the Ministry of Culture, Arts and Tourism (MOCAT) was established and TDC moved to this new ministry.
 TDC existed from 1972 to 1992, when it became the Malaysia Tourism Promotion Board (MTPB), through the Malaysia Tourism Promotion Board Act, 1992.

-In 1999, Malaysia launched a worldwide marketing campaign called "Malaysia, Truly Asia" which was largely successful and brought in over 7.4 million tourists.
-The extra revenue generated by tourism helped the country's economy during the economic crisis of 2008.